alexisvincent/systemjs-hmr/README.md

 - Kinda like how webpack does this and so aspects will be familiar for people moving over (closer then #1)

 **Cons**
-- Blurs the lines between reload behaviour and standard module initialisation... kinda
+- Blurs the lines between reload behaviour and standard module initialisation... kinda (Don't think this is actually serious)
-- Actually don't think this is even possible in SystemJS currently
 - Not actually how webpack does this...

 ## Reload API

+Finally, all that is left for this project is to expose the following new SystemJS extension.

 ```js
 SystemJS.reload(moduleName, moduleSource)